 💡 Requires ParentSpanId to be set correctly in your OTel instrumentation.
 See Schema Reference for details.

-MESSAGE PATHS reveals which nodes published and subscribed to a given topic.
+MESSAGE FLOW reveals which nodes published and subscribed to a given topic.
 Useful for understanding your robot's communication graph.

 Pipeline syntax uses | to chain stages, making multi-step queries readable at a glance.
 Each stage filters or transforms the output of the previous one.